-Due to COVID-19, the FRESH START program has stopped and it is expected to resume in 2021.
+Due to COVID-19, the FRESH START program is on hold and it is expected to resume in 2022.

 Resources you may need:

 Ontario's Primary Care Diabetes Prevention Program is a participant-centered, behavior change program offered in collaboration with community partner, under the name FRESH START.
 Over 12 months, 1 hour-long sessions are delivered by healthcare professionals in a group setting.
 It focuses on promoting a healthier lifestyle with 3 major components: healthy eating, physical activity and stress management.